DeepInsight-AI/DeepBI/README.md

 ```

 ## Ubuntu build
-Install directly on the ubuntu system, you need to install redis, postgresql python3.8.17 environment
+Install directly on the ubuntu system, you need to install redis, postgresql python3.8.17 environment.
 If there is a need for the above environment locally

 - Redis can be accessed directly through the 127.0.0.1 password-free command line.
+- Require python version  3.8+
-- Python version requirements 3.8+ Recommend using virtual environments such as pyenv coda
+- Recommend using virtual environments such as pyenv coda
-postgresql needs to install postgresql-16 version
+- postgresql needs to install postgresql-16 version
-- Just run . ubuntu_install.sh directly (note that you run . ubuntu_CN_install.sh instead of sh xxx here, because you need to run the python virtual environment)
+- Just run ```. ubuntu_install.sh``` directly (note that you run . ubuntu_CN_install.sh instead of sh xxx here, because you need to run the python virtual environment)
 - Default port is 8338 and 8339
 - Web access: http://ip:8338

 ## 📑 Other
+- We have tested on Mac OS 12.7/13.X /14.1.1, Ubuntu 20.04/22.04, and Windows11 WSL 22.04. <br>If you have any questions, please contact us at dev@deep-thought.io
 - <a href="https://github.com/Deep-thoughtIO/Holmes/issues">Issue</a>